 How To Improve Your Cash Flow Forecast With Factoring

-Cash flow forecasting is good business practice for any business.
+Cash flow forecasting is a good business practice for any business.
 For an example of a blank cash flow forecast spreadsheet follow this link.

 The cash flow forecast is divided into periods of time and shows the flow of cash through a business, what it starts the month with, what it receives, what it pays out and the balance of cash left at the end of the month.
 Normally the period will be months but where cash is tight a business may forecast its cash flow on a weekly or even daily basis.

 The key issue that factoring addresses is that businesses tend to sell on credit terms to each other.
-That means that if you raise an invoice today it will typically be on 30 days payment terms.
+That means that if you raise an invoice today it will typically be on 30-day payment terms.
 That means that it will be 30 days from today's date until that invoice is due for payment.

 The reality is that the time taken to pay that invoice can be much longer, maybe 60 or even 90 days.
 There may be 101 different reasons for this but as examples, in some cases, the customer may only pay invoices at the end of each month which means that an invoice received mid-month may only be paid at the end of the following month.
 In addition, businesses often stretch out their payments to suppliers, beyond their payment terms, in order to fund their own businesses.
 Put simply, if they don't pay your invoice they don't have to borrow the money from their bank in order to pay your invoice!